antoinetielbeke/personal_blog/content/post/upgrading_to_windows_11.md

 5. Install all the software that I need (manually)
 6. Done!

+#### ACKNOWLEDGEMENT

-**ACKNOWLEDGEMENT** 1.
-Whenever I say "all of your personal files" I mean all of the diretories that are specified in your File History settings.
+1. Whenever I say "all of your personal files" I mean all of the diretories that are specified in your File History settings.
 2. I am not responsible for any lost files, programs or whatever ;)

+## 🆚 Why Windows File history, a file level back-up?

+For my daily back-up solution I prefer an Image level back-up over an File level back-up.
+This is mainly because of the ability to quickly restore my entire PC from a single file.
+One image level back-up sofware I recommend is Veeam end-point backup.
+But this guide is not about restoring your PC after a disaster but restoring your PC after a Windows upgrade.

+This is where file history shine since.
+With Windows File history, a file level back-up, you _only_ back-up and restore your files.
+This is perfect for what we want, because we want the following:

+- a fresh Windows 11 install
+- no software/any config from Windows 10
+- only files.

 ## 💾 Backing up all personal files with Windows File History
-- not perfect back-up solution
-- Prefer veeam endpoint backup
-- perfect for upgrading though

 Open "File History or access it through the controlpanel with the following path: `Control Panel\All Control Panel Items\File History`
 Click Select `Select drive` and your avaiable disks for file history will show up.
 In my case, I have a NAS so I added it by clicking `Add network location`.

 ![selecting your network drive in file history](/img/upgrading_to_windows_11/select_network_drive.png#center)